dotnet/roslyn/src/Test/Perf/readme.md

 In addition, you may run any `.csx` file with csi in order to just run that one test.  `csi hello_world.csx` will just run the hello world test.

-For SyntaxRewriterBenchmark, starting the project without debugging or running the executable produced by it (`Roslyn.SyntaxRewriterBenchmark.exe`) will execute the tests and deliver their results to the console output.

 # How to Write Tests
 Since tests are just `.csx` files, writing a new one is as easy as creating a new csharp script, and putting